 One of the more astounding and disorienting data was discovered by researchers at the University of Michigan who discovered young adolescents, aged 13 to 30, were nearly three times more likely to continue using prescribed opioids after a wisdom teeth surgery.

-Of the 71,000 insured people assessed from 2009 to 2015, about 60,000 filled their opioid prescription after wisdom tooth surgery.
+Of the 71,000 insured people assessed from 2009 to 2015, about 60,000 filled their opioid prescriptions after wisdom tooth surgery.
 Multiple studies have shown that new opioid users are at risk for continued use after elective surgeries.